mayankkudwan/Zcoder-Platform/README.md

 # ZCoder

-ZCoder is a comprehensive platform designed to facilitate collaborative learning among users interested in coding and problem-solving.
+ZCoder is a comprehensive platform designed to facilitate collaborative learning among users interested in coding and problem-solving and wants to enhance their skills.
 It allows users to create profiles, engage in collaborative learning, chat with each other, discuss problem-solving techniques, share interesting insights, and participate in community discussions.
 Additionally, it includes a contest calendar page where users can stay updated on upcoming contests.

 ## Table of Contents